tensorflow/docs/site/en/api_docs/python/tf/contrib/timeseries/ARModel.md

 Computes predictions multiple steps into the future.

 #### Args:

 * <b>`features`</b>: A dictionary with the following key/value pairs:
-* <b>`PredictionFeatures.TIMES`</b>: A [batch size, predict window size] integer Tensor of times, after the window of data indicated by `STATE_TUPLE`, to make predictions for.
+  PredictionFeatures.TIMES: A [batch size, predict window size]
+    integer Tensor of times, after the window of data indicated by `STATE_TUPLE`, to make predictions for.
-* <b>`PredictionFeatures.STATE_TUPLE`</b>: A tuple of (times, values), times with shape [batch size, self.input_window_size], values with shape [batch size, self.input_window_size, self.num_features] representing a segment of the time series before `TIMES`.
+  PredictionFeatures.STATE_TUPLE: A tuple of (times, values), times with
+    shape [batch size, self.input_window_size], values with shape [batch size, self.input_window_size, self.num_features] representing a
+    segment of the time series before `TIMES`.
 This data is used to start of the autoregressive computation.
 This should have data for at least self.input_window_size timesteps.
   And any exogenous features, with shapes prefixed by shape of `TIMES`.

 #### Returns:

 A dictionary with keys, "mean", "covariance".
 The values are Tensors of shape [batch_size, predict window size, num_features] and correspond to the values passed in `TIMES`.

 <h3 id="prediction_ops"><code>prediction_ops</code></h3>